Lowland evergreen and semi-evergreen forest

-Deciduous forest can be divided into to two types, dry dipterocarp forest and mixed deciduous forest.
-Dry dipterocarp forest grows in drier areas on poor soil and is characterised by a canopy of dipterocarp trees and an open grassy under-storey.
-As there is no middle-storey in this forest type it is not as rich in bird species as evergreen or semi-evergreen forest.
-Several woodpeckers and parakeets are among the species favouring this forest type.
+Deciduous forest is found in the drier low-lying areas of west-central and southern Vietnam, particularly those areas bordering eastern Cambodia.
+Deciduous forest in Vietnam can be subdivided into two types, dry dipterocarp forest and mixed deciduous forest.
+Dry dipterocarp forest grows in drier areas on poor soil and is characterised by a canopy of dipterocarp trees and an open grassy understorey.
+As there is no midstorey in this forest type it is not as rich in bird species as lowland evergreen or semi-evergreen forest.
+Woodpeckers and parakeets are among those species typical of this forest type.

-Mixed deciduous forests have a much more diverse vegetation with a variety of tree species, often bamboo, and a middle storey making this forest type richer in bird species than dry dipterocarp.
+Mixed deciduous forest occurs in areas with more nutrient-rich soil leading to more diverse vegetation with varied tree species, often some bamboo, and a middle storey making this forest type richer in bird species than dry dipterocarp.
 Bird communities are similar to those found in lowland evergreen forest.

-Limestone forest is evergreen forest growing in areas of limestone and on limestone outcrops.
-This forest type is found in parts of northern and central Vietnam and is an important habitat for several limestone specialists such as Limestone Wren Babbler and Sooty Babbler.
+This forest type is an evergreen forest that grows in areas of limestone and on limestone outcrops, often sculpted into striking karst formations with sharp jagged peaks.
+It is found in parts of northern and central Vietnam, and is an important habitat for several limestone specialists such as Limestone Leaf-warbler, Greyish Limestone-babbler and the near endemics Sooty Babbler and Nonggang Babbler.

-Freshwater wetlands in Vietnam include rivers, lakes, marshes and seasonally flooded grasslands.
-The bird communities of all these habitats have suffered from human exploitation and encroachment.
-Typical riverine birds such as River Lapwing, Masked Finfoot, White-winged Duck and Blyth’s Kingfisher are rare and some are on the verge of national extinction in Vietnam.
+Freshwater wetlands in Vietnam include rivers, lakes and marshes.
+The bird communities of all these habitats have suffered as a result of human exploitation and encroachment.
+Typical riverine birds such as River Lapwing, Masked Finfoot, White-winged Duck and Blyth’s Kingfisher are rare, and some are on the verge of extinction in the country.